- Oops!Something went wrong.Please try again later.

 About New Jersey Mining Company

-NJMC has established a high-quality, early to advanced-stage asset base in three historic mining districts of Idaho and Montana, which includes the currently producing Golden Chest Mine.
-The Company's objective is to use its considerable in-house skill sets to build a portfolio of mining and milling operations, with a longer-term vision of becoming a mid-tier producer.
-Management is shareholder focused and owns more than 15-percent of NJMC stock.
+NJMC has established a high-quality, early to advanced-stage asset base in four historic mining districts of Idaho and Montana, which includes the currently producing Golden Chest Mine.
+Management is stakeholder focused and owns approximately 15-percent of NJMC common stock.

 For more information on New Jersey Mining Company go to www.newjerseymining.com or call: